Top 10 Jobs for Retired Nurses

 1. Work as a Nurse on Your Own Schedule

-If you’re really missing nursing, the best jobs for retired nurses are those where you have complete control of how much, where, and when you want to work.
-Working per diem with IntelyCare is ideal for current or retired nurses who want to control their schedules.
+If you’re really missing nursing, the best jobs for retired nurses might just be those where you have complete control of how much, where, and when you want to work.
+Working per diem with IntelyCare is a great option for current or retired nurses who want to customize their schedules.
 What are you waiting for?
 Check out all the per diem jobs available right now!